© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Earthworks W of St Peter's Church is a scheduled monument protected by Historic England under reference 1005727.
 View the official record →

-Earthworks W of St Peter's Church is a scheduled ancient monument comprising a series of earthwork features located west of the parish church in Warwickshire.
+Earthworks W of St Peter's Church is a scheduled ancient monument located in Warwickshire, comprising defensive or settlement-related earthwork features positioned to the west of the parish church.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005727.

 Earthworks W of St Peter's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005727.